mrengy/recycleabike/README.md

 # Development Site
 http://devsite.recycleabike.org

 An independent installation of WordPress with its own database.
-This site is [set to automatically update every minute from the master branch in Github](https://stackoverflow.com/a/9006987/370407).
+This site is [set to automatically pull every 5 minutes from the master branch in Github](https://stackoverflow.com/a/9006987/370407) and automatically run a `composer update` command to update all dependencies following each pull from Github.

 htaccess username: demo